Murder of Mohamed Shafiqul Islam: Murder trial and sentencing

 In rebuttal, the prosecution argued that based on the autopsy report of Dr Clarence Tan, the brutality of the attack had caused Mohamed Shafiqul's death by both a broken neck and skull, and there was clearly severe force inflicted during the assault, and the evidence showed that the murder was done in cold blood and out of vengeance, given that Mohamed Bachu and Mahmuduzzaman were angered at Mohamed Shafiqul for his role as an informant that caused many of their compatriots, especially Mohamed Bachu's brother, to be deported from Singapore for illegal immigration.
 And therefore, the prosecution sought a guilty verdict of murder for both men.

 On 27 March 1991, after a trial lasting 18 days, Justice T. S. Sinnathuray and Judicial Commissioner M P H Rubin delivered their verdict.
 In the judgement, the two trial judges found that the prosecution had proven the murder charge against both accused beyond a reasonable doubt, and they accepted that the two men had indeed conspired to cause the death of Mohamed Shafiqul due to the victim's direct responsibility behind the arrest of Mohamed Bachu's brother and his role as an informant, and also rejected the defence's accounts of the murder.
-Therefore, 32-year-old Mohamed Bachu Miah and 26-year-old Mohamed Mahmuduzzaman Khan were both found guilty of murder, and sentenced to death by hanging.
-At the time of 1993, Singaporean law mandated the death penalty for murder, and judges in Singapore had no discretion to opt for any other punishments aside from death.
+Therefore, 32-year-old Mohamed Bachu Miah and 26-year-old Mohamed Mahmuduzzaman Khan were both found guilty of murder and condemned to death by hanging.
+At that time, Singaporean law mandated the death penalty for murder, and judges in Singapore had no discretion to opt for any other punishments aside from death.